YashuSingla/JkTest-backend/README.md

 ### 6. CORS and Frontend Integration
 - **CORS** is enabled in `main.ts` to allow requests from the frontend (e.g., `http://localhost:4200`).
 - The backend handles Google login via the `GET /auth/google` route, which validates the Google token and generates a new JWT.
-- On successful login, the backend redirects users to the frontend with the newly generated JWT token in the respose.
+- On successful login, the backend redirects users to the frontend with the newly generated JWT token in the query string (`?token=...`).
-- The frontend can take and store the token (e.g., in `localStorage`) to authorize future requests.
+- The frontend can extract and store the token (e.g., in `localStorage`) to authorize future requests.

 ## Future Enhancements
 - **Role-Based Access Control (RBAC)**: Add user roles (e.g., admin, user) to restrict access to specific routes and actions.